mmis1000/vue-dnd/README.md

 A un-opinionated drag and drop help utility.
 It doesn't care about how you store the data or how you update the data.
-All it does is sending the message from draggable to drop zone fro you.
+All it does is sending the message from draggable to drop zone for you.

 ## API